 The first installment in Penny’s Inspector Gamache mysteries, Still Life introduces Chief Inspector Armand Gamache as he investigates a murder in the small town of Three Pines, Quebec.
 Three Pines is the kind of place where people don’t even lock their doors.
 Serene small town life is disrupted when a beloved local woman is found in the woods with an arrow shot through her heart.
 The locals believe it must be a hunting accident, but the police inspector senses something is off.
 The story is constructed as a classic whodunit but it feels like anything but, with its deliberate pacing, dry wit, and lyrical writing.
 I love this series in any format, but the audiobooks are especially entertaining.
 More info →

 Flavia de Luce is a precocious 11 year-old chemist and amateur sleuth.
 In the summer of 1950, she finds a dead bird on the doorstep of her family's crumbling manor house, a stamp affixed to its beak.
 Later that day, she comes across a dead man in the garden.
 For Flavia, these mysterious events are both frightening and exciting.
 She says, "I wish I could say I was afraid, but I wasn't.
 Quite the contrary.
 This was by far the most interesting thing that had ever happened to me in my entire life."
 Thus follows her investigation, a delightful coming-of-age mystery starring one of the most charming heroines ever written.
-A quintessentially British audiobook: this sassy series is such fun to listen to!
-More info →
+This series is FABULOUS on audio; narrated by Jayne Entwistle.

 It was supposed to be the perfect crime.
 But an avalanche stops the Orient Express in its tracks just before a passenger is found murdered in his berth, foiling the perpetrator's getaway, and trapping 13 potential suspects—each with an airtight alibi—in the train car with Inspector Hercule Poirot.
 These crime classics are excellent on audio, especially when narrated by Dan Stevens.
 This one is a great place to start, but I also recommend And Then There Were None and Death on the Nile.
 More info →